Olex2/Olex2Manual/Tasks/04_structure_refinement.md

 A summary of the key refinement parameters that are particularly useful to monitor the progress of the refinement are available under `@Info|Refinement-Indicators`.
 There is also as summary about your data is under `@Info|Reflection-Statistics-Summary`.

 - The statistics are colour-coded to provide a quick method to monitor a refinement, such that red=bad, dark=ok.
 - R1, wR2, GooF: Standard algorithms for measuring the quality of the agreement between Fo and Fc.
-When someone asks `What was the R-factor of your structure?', they are asking for R1 (R1 for reflections filtered by $F_{obs} > 4\sigma(F_{obs})$).
+When someone asks "What was the R-factor of your structure?", they are asking for R1 (R1 for reflections filtered by $F_{obs} > 4\sigma(F_{obs})$).
 A very large R-value suggests an incorrect solution and therefore a need to try more rigorous structure solution routines.
 The GooF (Goodness of Fit) value should converge to 1.0 at the end of the refinement.
 - Highest peak/Deepest hole: Values indicate residual electron density peaks and holes in units of $e^{-}/\AA^{3}$.
 The closer to 0, the better.
 - Refs (total): the number of reflections read from the hkl file.
 - Refs (uni) is the number of unique reflections, after merging equivalent reflections and rejecting systematic absence violations.
-- Refs (Fo> 4sig(Fo)): cutoff for defining `observed data'.
+- Refs (Fo> 4sig(Fo)): cutoff for defining observed data.
-- Rint: measure of `equivalence' of symmetry equivalent reflections.
+- Rint: measure of equivalence of symmetry equivalent reflections.
 Lower the Rint: is better.
 A high value indicates bad data, poor absorption correction, or wrong space group (i.e. Laue symmetry).
 - R (sigma): measure of the precision of the resulting mean intensities.
 Large values indicate that the data is very weak and/or data were incorrectly processed.
 - F000: This is the scattering factor (F) for the hkl = 000 reflection.
 The value is equal to the number of electrons in the unit cell.